 If you want this to be as good as possible, use fresh (or frozen peaches) and blend them into a puree.
 Peach juice will work, but it won’t taste quite as fresh.

 Serve it with fresh raspberries for a colorful garnish.

-Martini cocktails are typically quite strong and not overly sweet.
-As a result, they’re not the best drink to serve a crowd, as they’re more of an acquired taste.
+Martini cocktails typically pack a strong punch.
+As a result, they’re not the best drink to serve at a party, as they’re more of an acquired taste.

-But when you add orange liquor and sweet-tart cranberry juice to the mix, I’ll bet your guests will fight for a glass.
+But when you add orange liqueur and sweet-tart cranberry juice to the mix, they’ll be perfect for the holiday season.